-Scandio's Executive Committee has solid experience from the hotel sector and consumer-oriented operations in various markets.
-The Executive Committee consists of the CEO and eight senior executives: The Chief Financial Officer (CFO), the Senior Vice President Human Resources & Sustainability (SVP HR & Sustainability), the Vice President Business Development (VP Business Development) and the Group's five Country Heads.
-The previous CEO left the Company and was replaced on August 1, 2017.
-The Chief Commercial Director (CCO) left the Company in October and his responsibilities have been temporarily assumed by the CEO.
-Five different nationalities are represented in the Executive Committee, which is composed of eight men and one woman.
-During the year, one new member joined the Executive Committee.
-See page 83 for more information.
+The Executive Committee consists of the CEO and 11 senior executives: the Chief Financial Officer (CFO), the Senior Vice President Human Resources & Sustainability (SVP HR & Sustainability), the Vice President Business Development (VP Business Development), the Chief Customer Officer, the Chief Commercial Optimization Officer, the Chief Information Officer and the Group's five Country Heads.
+Five nationalities are represented in the Executive Committee, which is composed of ten men and two women.
+During the year, three new members joined the Executive Committee.
+See pages 92-93 for more information about the Executive Committee.

 The CEO's areas of responsibility and powers are governed by the Rules of Procedure for the Board of Directors and instructions for the CEO.
-The CEO is responsible for communicating and implementing Scandic's strategy, business plans and other decisions in the organization.
+The CEO is responsible for communicating and implementing Scandio's strategy, business plans and other decisions in the organization.
 The CEO is also ultimately responsible for ensuring that the governance, organization, risk management, internal processes and IT infrastructure are satisfactory.

-To achieve economies of scale and ensure a consistent customer offering, Scandic has gathered a number of support functions centrally including accounting and finance, HR, purchasing, IT, marketing, product development, revenue management, and restaurant and conference operations.
-Personnel in charge of the various Group functions are also in charge of developing Group-wide policies, guidelines and working methods and for following up on and ensuring that the Group's operations are conducted in compliance with adopted policies and standards.
+To achieve economies of scale and ensure a consistent offering, Scandic has gathered a number of support functions centrally including accounting and finance, HR, purchasing, IT, marketing, product development, revenue management, and restaurant and conference operations.
+Personnel in charge of the various Group functions are also responsible for developing Group-wide policies, guidelines and working methods and for following up on and ensuring that the Group's operations are conducted in compliance with adopted policies and standards.